Timhongphuc/Timhongphuc/README.md

 # Hi there 👋
 ## My name is Tim Seufert

-- 🔭 I’m currently working on some personal Projects (More on this later!)
+- 🔭 I’m currently working on some personal projects (More on this later!)
 - 🌱 I’m currently learning Python
 // - 👯 I’m looking to collaborate on ...
 // - 🤔 I’m looking for help with ...